Col. Brandon Shroyer takes command of the 60th AMW

 |0

-This work, Col. Brandon Shroyer takes command of the 60th AMW [Image 2 of 2], by Brian Collett, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Col. Brandon Shroyer takes command of the 60th AMW, by Brian Collett, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.